There’s something fascinating about Heerenveen, a club that constantly reinvents themselves whenever it seems they are dead certainties to struggle.

 Left for: Vitesse (on loan) in 2018

 Speaking of Los Blancos, their much-wanted wunderkind Martin Ødegaard sensationally completed a loan move to Heerenveen, which made the Dutch club his third since breaking through.
 There was a common belief that Ødegaard should have opted for Eredivisie football, with Ajax heavily interested, over the glitz of Madrid as it would aid his development more greatly.
 With no chance of turning back time, Ødegaard hit the ground running and soon became a valuable member of the roster.
 He featured across 38 league outings, scoring three goals and creating four more, but that wasn’t the end of his Dutch stay as Vitesse would also gain him on loan.
 After them, it was Real Sociedad’s turn before Arsenal briefly enjoyed his services.
-Now back at the 13-time European champions, and 22 years old, Ødegaard is hoping that Real career now truly begins.
+He went back to Madrid but his services were no longer required.
+Now in London, with the Gunners, Ødegaard is hoping that his career truly begins.

 11. Georgios Samaras